-New tires are slippery and may cause loss of control and injury.
+AWARNING New tires are slippery and may cause

 A break-in period of 160 km (100 miles) is necessary to establish normal tire traction.
 During break-in, avoid sudden and maximum braking and acceleration, and hard cornering.

 Battery

 The battery installed in this motorcycle is a maintenance-free type, so it is not necessary to check the battery electrolyte level or add distilled water.